-Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours both instruction and interactive discussion.
+Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours Evaluation: Complete/ Incomplete Requirement for continued enrollment in the course both instruction and interactive discussion.
 Students will be expected to complete assigned readings throughout the course as assigned.